johannest/ai-experiments/readme.md

-# AI experiments with PWA-PolymeR frontend and Java-Spring-Tensorflow backend
+# AI experiments with PWA-Polymer frontend and Java-Spring-Tensorflow backend

 This application demonstrates how to integrate TensorFlow with you Progressive Web Application.
 The idea is to use different pre-trained deep learning models.